Plataforma sobre Adaptación al Cambio Climático en España

 Legal aspects:

-The project is subject to the different laws and decrees that affect the structure and entity of the Park itself.
+The project is affected by the different laws and decrees that affect the structure and figure of the Park itself.

-The Las Tablas de Daimiel wetland was declared a National Park in 1973 by Decree 1874/1973 of June 28, which declared the Tablas de Daimiel National Park as such and created an Integral Reserve Area for aquatic birds within it (BOE 181, June 30, 1973).
+The Las Tablas de Daimiel wetland was declared a National Park in 1973 by Decree 1874/1973, of 28 June, by which Las Tablas de Daimiel was declared the National Park and an Integral Waterbird Reserve area was created within it (BOE 181, of 30 June 1973).

-Likewise, the park was reclassified in 1980 by Law 25/1980 of May 3, on the Reclassification of Las Tablas de Daimiel National Park.
+Likewise, the park was reclassified in 1980 by Law 25/1980, of 3 May, on the Reclassification of the Las Tablas de Daimiel National Park.

-Later, on January 27, 2014, the limits of the Park were expanded through the incorporation of adjacent land, according to a resolution dicated by the Council of Ministers of January 10, 2014.
+Later, on January 27, 2014, the limits of the Park were extended by incorporation of adjoining land, according to a resolution to that effect of the Council of Ministers of January 10, 2014.

 Implementation time:

-The project underwent a previous seed collection and selection phase that was carried out in advance during the month of October 2016, as well as a subsequent germination, development and care of the seedlings phase carried out in a TRAGSA greenhouse, where the seedlings remained until November 2017.
+The project included a preliminary phase of seed collection and selection carried out in advance, during October 2016, followed by the germination, development, and care of seedlings at a TRAGSA nursery, where they remained until November 2017.

-However, the actual afforestation-reforestation project was also carried out by Tragsa personnel, with the assistance from Park Technical Staff during the months of November and December 2017, with a total duration of two months.
+However, the actual planting and reforestation activities were also conducted by TRAGSA personnel, with assistance from the Park Technicians, during November and December 2017, with a total duration of two months.

-In short, this means that, overall, the preparation and execution of the project would have an actual duration of 14 months, although its final results will be seen in the coming years.
+In summary, the preparation and execution of the project took 14 months in total, although the results will become evident over the coming years.

-During December 2018, and in collaboration with WWF-Spain, work was also carried out on the restoration of a new pastureland area on the same affected limestone plot, with the planting of about 50 feet/ha.
-However, it is a complementary action not included in this project.
-The works were also carried out by an external contractor (Retamar - Obras y Servicios y Medio Ambiente SL.).
+During December 2018, in collaboration with WWF-Spain, restoration efforts were made on a new area of dehesa on the same affected limestone plot, planting about 50 trees per hectare.
+This, however, was a complementary action not included in the original project.
+The work was also carried out by an external contractor, in this case, Retamar - Obras y Servicios y Medio Ambiente SL.

 Reference Information